-All minutes of the BOC shall be deemed to be Confidential Information unless otherwise agreed by the Parties.
-Reports of the BOC to or from the Implementation Committee or to or from the Parties shall identify information that the BOC deems confidential which shall not be disclosed unless agreed by the Parties.
-All information of a sensitive nature of a person is confidential.
+- All minutes of the BOC shall be deemed to be Confidential Information unless otherwise agreed to by the Parties or unless an Inuk or Inuit Firm requests the disclosure of minutes, in which case the minutes cease to be Confidential Information but will be redacted to exclude information that the BOC deems to be commercially sensitive or of a private nature. - 12.2 Reports of the BOC to or from the Implementation Committee or to or from the Parties shall identify information that the BOC deems confidential which shall not be disclosed unless agreed to by the Parties or unless an Inuk or Inuit Firm requests the disclosure of reports, in which case the report will be redacted to exclude information that the BOC deems to be commercially sensitive or of a private nature. - 12.3 Disclosure of minutes or reports shall be in compliance with Applicable Laws respecting privacy of information.